pocomane/brewed-in-the-apocalypse/bita.md

 The situation is the same of the __Sway a NPC__ example, but behind the doors there is Anne, the Alice's character.
 After the roll:

-Scenarist - Ok, with 8 you can decide one consequence of the Alice decision.
+Scenarist - Ok, you got a twist from the roll, you can decide one consequence of the Alice decision.
 Harm or Fortune points ?

 Bob - I will say, that if she agree, she will get two fortune points.